 The school is using an electronic tracking mechanism for monitoring student progress by cohort to ensure individual students are on track to meet graduation requirements.
 Students determined to be at risk are identified and provided with opportunities to make up course credits as well as participate in "boot camps" prior to retaking End-of-Course exams.
 Students on track are provided with opportunities for Advanced Placement and Dual Enrollment coursework.
 Each year the graduating class has students that graduate with their high school diploma as well as their Associate of Arts degree.
-In the class of 2017, six students graduated with both degrees, the highest number yet in a given class.
+In the class of 2017. six students graduated with both degrees, the highest number yet in a given class.
 All students have access to the Industry Certification programs available in the school.
-For 2017-2018, the district has developed a collaborative agreement with River Oak Technical School in Suwannee County.
+For 2018-2019, the district developed a collaborative agreement with River Oak Technical School in Suwannee County.
 Students interested in participating in a vocational training program and/or earning an industry certification not available at the high school will be provided transportation to River Oak for participation.
 Suwannee Valley Transit, a community transportation agency, partnered with the district to transport the students free of charge.
 It is the goal of the district to ensure students graduate from Hamilton County High School with skills needed to be a successful member of society and provide a program that will assist them in achieving personal goals for postsecondary success.
+For 2919-2020 the district plans to designate a graduation coach to work with students and families to increase graduation rate and entry to post secondary programs.